MohamedRadwan-DevOps/devops-step-by-step/source/devops-course-outline.md

  - Lesson 2: What is Required to be a DevOps Engineer?
  - Lesson 3: Understanding Lead Time and Frequency of Deployment

-## Module 2: Application Development Lifecyle in Action
+## Module 2: Application Development Lifecycle in Action
  - Lesson 1: Introduction to Requirements Engineering and Backlog
  - Lesson 2: Introduction to Virtual Machine (VM)
  - Lesson 3: Developing an Application with Several Options